Last updated: 5 May 2009 Update History

 Researcher:- Lucia Bibolini, Lawrence Baker

-In Latin America, telecom infrastructure varies from nonexistent to rudimentary, and from adequate to well advanced.
-Despite a low 18% teledensity (USA’s teledensity is almost 60%), fixed-line growth has stagnated since 2001 even in the major markets.
-This basic telephony stagnation is coupled with a general shift from fixed-line to mobile phones.
-On a positive note, there is a growing demand for high-speed data services, and fixed-line operators are looking to ADSL services to increase their revenue potential.
-A number of fixed-line companies have also introduced prepaid voice services in order to reduce payment defaults.
+In the LAC region, telecom infrastructure varies from nonexistent to rudimentary, and from adequate to well advanced.
+Despite a low 18% teledensity, fixed-line growth in most LAC countries has stagnated since 2001.
+Operators have reached their service goals for line installation, and consumers increasingly favour mobile over fixed-line.
+There is, however, a growing demand for high-speed data services, and fixed-line operators are looking to ADSL services to increase their revenue potential.
+A number of fixed-line companies have introduced prepaid voice services in order to reduce payment defaults.
+Nevertheless, the fixed line market is likely to remain in its present stagnant condition, not helped by the global recession.

-The build out of fibre optic networks continues to grow, driven by the explosion of the mobile markets, the increase in broadband access in the local loop, and the growth of Internet and IP based services.
+The roll out of fibre optic networks continues to grow in Latin America, driven by the explosion of the mobile markets, the increase in broadband access, and the growth of IP-based services.
 There has, however, been hardly any activity in terms of FttH deployments.

 Data in this report is the latest available at the time of preparation and may not be for the current year.